castiron/FormLogic/README.md

 If a custom validator has the same name as a default one, then it will override the default.

+One thing to note about custom validators is that the only validator that checks for empty values is the `required` validator.
+So, if you create a custom validator, it won't be invoked for empty values.
+Just use `required` to check that it's not empty.

 #### Change some details

     // Class added to invalid fields